 SHOW PROCEDURES

-Lists the stored procedures that you have privileges to access.
+Lists all stored procedures that you have privileges to access, including built-in and user-defined procedures.

 See also: